 How The Hate Crime Murder Of Matthew Shepard Changed History

 The murder of Matthew Shepard, when he was only 21 years old, occurred on October 12, 1998.
 By any measure, the University of Wyoming student’s killing stands as a horrifying tragedy and a heinous, unconscionable act.
 But the crime quickly took on far larger connotations than just being a homicide.

 Shepard died following a six-day coma that resulted from Russell Henderson and Aaron McKinney — a pair of men he met at the Fireside Bar, which was known to be a relatively gay-friendly tavern — beating, torturing, and leaving him to die.

 After beating Shepard to death, Henderson and McKinney tied him to a deer-proofing fence on a remote, rural roadside and set him on fire.
-Afterward, they drove into town and picked a fistfight with a pair of Hispanic youths.
+Afterward, they drove into town and picked a fistfight with a pair of youths.

 Eighteen hours passed before a passing bicyclist thought he saw a burnt, battered scarecrow hanging up on a fence.
 Upon closer inspection, the cyclist saw that the figure was Matthew Shepard and he summoned help.

 The news story broke fast and went global.
 Worldwide candlelight vigils honored Shepard as he lingered in the hospital.
 When Shepard finally died, the impact proved historic.